opus-research/jgit/Documentation/technical/reftable.md

     log_index?
     footer

+A log-only file omits the `ref_blocks`, `ref_index`, `obj_blocks` and
+`obj_index` sections, containing only the file header and log blocks:

+    first_block {
+      header
+    }
+    log_blocks*
+    log_index?
+    footer

+in a log-only file the first log block immediately follows the file header, without padding to block alignment.

 ### Block size

 The `block_size` is arbitrarily determined by the writer, and does not have to be a power of 2.
-The block size must be larger than the longest reference name or deflated log entry used in the repository, as references cannot span blocks.
+The block size must be larger than the longest reference name or log entry used in the repository, as references cannot span blocks.

 Powers of two that are friendly to the virtual memory system or filesystem (such as 4k or 8k) are recommended.
 Larger sizes (64k) can